Vhuli/marion-island/docs/lemi-011/lemi-011.md

 When doing an inspection or performing maintenance on the sensor it is of the utmost importance to first switch off the power to the LEMI-011 sensor.
 To do this, disconnect or unplug the power supply connected to the Digital Interface inside the DORIS Hut.

 ### Digital Interface
+The [digital interface]() is located inside the DORIS Hut on the server rack.
+It gets powered by a power supply and is connected to the logger - a Raspberry Pi - via serial cable.

+### Logger
+The logger is a Raspberry Pi located somewhere on the server rack inside the DORIS Hut.

 [Activity Log](activity_log.md)